stateful/docs.runme.dev/docs/installation/runmecli.md

   For issues and questions join the Runme community at https://discord.gg/runme
 ```

-Runme’s TUI is awesome however, if you want to run a specific command quickly, simply run a specific script by name using the runme run `command` subcommand.
+Runme’s TUI is awesome however, if you want to run a specific command quickly, simply run a specific script by name using the `runme run <command>` subcommand.

+## Next Steps

+You have successfully installed Runme on your CLI.
+Now, it’s time to explore just how Runme works on CLI and how you can leverage it for your Markdwon files in CLI.
+To learn more about how Runme works in CLI, read [our documentation.](../how-runme-works/cli.md)